PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 <p>Inside this folder, create a file called <a href="http://code.google.com/chrome/extensions/manifest.html">manifest.json</a>.
 This manifest is
 the true heart of your extension.
 Without it, you have nothing that Chrome can load and work with.
-The manifest simply defines some basic information about your extension including it&rsquo;s name, description and version number.</p>
+The manifest simply defines some basic information about your extension including it's name, description and version number.</p>

 <p>In the manifest add the following:</p>